Real-Fast-Server/real-fast-server-framework/README.md

 #### router.get(path, callback(req, res))

-Adds a `GET` route that handles requests with the passed in callback.
+Adds a `GET` route that handles requests with the passed-in callback.
 Returns the router to allow for method chaining.

 ```js